PaklongC/Fitnesswheelchair/_posts/2019-10-28-data-visualization.md

 def home():
     return render_template('index.html')
 ```
-<sup>Snippet of python code, full code can be found in web\server4.py of our <a href="https://github.com/PaklongC/Fitnesswheelchair/blob/master/web/server4.py">GitHub</a> (see the link in our header)</sup>
+<sup>Snippet of our Python code, full code can be found in web\server4.py of our <a href="https://github.com/PaklongC/Fitnesswheelchair/blob/master/web/server4.py">GitHub</a> (see the link in our header)</sup>

 ```javascript
       d3.csv("{{ url_for('static', filename='text/pidata3.csv') }}", function(error, data) {